Rudd-O/dts-recordingstudio/README.md

 - Both Skype and Mumble need to be configured to record and play through PulseAudio.
 - Skype's automatic gain control (adjust input / microphone levels automatically) needs to be off.
+- Mumble settings:
-- Mumble's audio output should be Continuous, Echo cancellation must be off, Positional audio must be off, and Amplification must be at 1.
+  - audio output should be set to Continuous,
+  - Echo cancellation must be off,
+  - Positional audio must be off, and
+  - Amplification must be at 1.
-- You may want to turn any sound effects or text-to-speech in both Mumble and Skype.
+- You may want to turn any sound effects and text-to-speech in both Mumble and Skype, so they don't interrupt you during the show.

 Then exit the applications so they get a chance to save their configuration to disk.